Trade Credit and the Transmission of Unconventional Monetary Policy

 84 Pages Posted: 24 Sep 2020 Last revised: 5 May 2022

-We show that trade credit in production networks is important for the transmission of unconventional monetary policy.
+We show that production networks are important for the transmission of unconventional monetary policy.
 We find that firms with bonds eligible for purchase under the European Central Bank’s Corporate Sector Purchase Program act as financial intermediaries and extend more trade credit to their customers.
-The increase in the provision of trade credit flows is more pronounced from core countries to periphery countries and for financially constrained customers.
+The increase in trade credit is more pronounced from core countries to periphery countries and for financially constrained customers.
 Customers increase investment and employment in response to the increase in trade financing, while suppliers expand their customer base, potentially contributing to upstream industry concentration.
-Our findings suggest that the trade credit channel of monetary policy produces heterogeneous effects across regions, industries, and firms.
+Our findings suggest that the trade credit channel of monetary policy redistributes the effects of unconventional monetary policy across regions and firms.

 Keywords: Monetary policy, Trade credit, Corporate bonds, Investment, Employment